Mikesch-mp/icingaweb2-module-grafana/README.md

 Grafana (>= 4.1)

-InfluxDB or any other valid data source
+InfluxDB, Graphite and PNP(untested)

 ## Installation

 * Extract this to your Icinga Web 2 module folder in a folder called grafana.
 * Enable the module (Configuration -> Modules -> grafana -> enable).
 * Configure the module and save configuration (Configuration -> Modules -> grafana -> Configuration).
-* With InfluxDB Datasource: Import the 2 json files into your Grafana server.
-The default dashboard must be named 'icinga2-default'.
+* Depending on your datasource import the 2 json files into your Grafana server.
+  The default dashboard name is 'icinga2-default', but you can configure it now too.

-__*If you use Graphite or other datasources, you have to edit the 2 dashboards metric queries, or create new dashboards!__
+__*If you use PNP datasources, you have to edit the 2 dashboards metric queries, or create new dashboards!__

 ## Configuration